JusperLee/SonicSim/README.md

 ## 🔥 News

+- [2024-12-12] We have released a [Docker image](https://hub.docker.com/layers/jusperlee1/sonicsim/v1.0/images/sha256-57c90144245421929de02d9557e144487d686b4f41f723942a89e1e0c3482fa0?context=explore) and updated SonicSim to a CUDA version, enabling faster data generation.

-- [2024-10-30] We fixed the bugs for installing the environment and updated the training code for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).
+- [2024-10-30] We have fixed the bugs for installing the environment and updated the training code for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).

-- [2024-10-23] We release the `training code` for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).
+- [2024-10-23] We have released the `training code` for speech separation and enhancement models on the [SonicSet dataset](#sonicset-dataset).

-- [2024-10-03] We release the paper on [arxiv](https://arxiv.org/abs/2410.01481)
+- [2024-10-03] We have released the paper on [arxiv](https://arxiv.org/abs/2410.01481)

-- [2024-10-01] We release the [Real-world speech separation dataset](#real-world-data), which aims to evaluate the performance of speech separation models in real-world scenarios.
+- [2024-10-01] We have released the [Real-world speech separation dataset](#real-world-data), which aims to evaluate the performance of speech separation models in real-world scenarios.

-- [2024-07-31] We release the `SonicSim dataset`, which includes speech separation and enhancement tasks.
+- [2024-07-31] We have released the `SonicSim dataset`, which includes speech separation and enhancement tasks.

-- [2024-07-24] We release the scripts for `dataset construction` and the [pre-trained models](https://github.com/JusperLee/SonicSim/releases/tag/v1.0) for `speech separation and enhancement`.
+- [2024-07-24] We have release the scripts for `dataset construction` and the [pre-trained models](https://github.com/JusperLee/SonicSim/releases/tag/v1.0) for `speech separation and enhancement`.

 ## <img src="asserts/logo.png" alt="Logo" width="5%"/> SonicSim Platform